ozelentok/klipper/docs/Config_Reference.md

 #   be smoothed to reduce the impact of measurement noise.
 The default
 #   is 1 seconds.
 control:
-#   Control algorithm (either pid or watermark).
+#   Control algorithm (either pid, watermark or mpc).
 This parameter must
 #   be provided.
 pid_Kp:
 pid_Ki: